An introduction to mindfulness

 This is a seated mindfulness practice that is a guided body scan.

-Practice: Five Senses
+Practice: Five senses

 This is a mindfulness practice that recruits all five of your senses to help you come into the present moment.
 Five senses can be used as a self regulation tool and as a way to ground yourself.
 This interoceptive practice engages the five senses in the present and cultivates your ability to tune into your senses of sight, sound, touch, taste, and hearing respectively.